Maximum Likelihood for Gaussian Process Classification and Generalized Linear Mixed Models under Case-Control Sampling: Results

+AEP was empirically unbiased in the RBF experiments, having an average estimation bias of -0.016 (stdev 0.068) for $\sigma^2_g$ and of 0.022 (stdev 0.076) for $\gamma$ across 100 simulations.
+In contrast, APL, PCGC and plain EP were severely biased, with an average bias $>$0.2 in the estimation of $\sigma^2_g$ and $>$0.15 (in absolute value) in the estimation of $\gamma$.
+We verified that the bias was not due to the modified data generation scheme by repeating the same experiments with a linear kernel, wherein PCGC and APL were empirically unbiased.
+These results likely arise because PCGC and APL both use a first-order Taylor expansion around $K_{ij}=0$, which may be less accurate in the presence of non-linear kernels.
+We conclude that PCGC and APL cannot be trivially modified to handle non-linear kernels, whereas AEP can be used in more general settings.

-Finally, we examined the computational speed of the evaluated methods.
-Our analysis shows that PCGC and APL are very efficient as compared to AEP, because they scale quadratically with the sample size whereas AEP scales cubically, just like standard EP \citep{nickisch_approximations_2008}.
-Nevertheless, AEP can still perform maximum likelihood estimation in data sets with 3,000 units in less than two hours, and is thus applicable to solve reasonably sized real-world problems.
+Finally, we examined the computational speed of the methods.
+PCGC and APL are very efficient compared to AEP, because they scale quadratically with the sample size whereas AEP scales cubically, like standard EP \citep{nickisch_approximations_2008}.
+Nevertheless, AEP can perform maximum likelihood estimation in data sets with 3,000 units in less than two hours, and is thus applicable to solve reasonably sized real-world problems.
+AEP can potentially be scaled up using novel methods developed for GPs (see Discussion).